 Despite the evidence that businesses improve their performance with more women in leadership positions, many companies are not taking advantage of the positive effects of having more women in decision-making roles.
-Women’s Leadership Excellence provides a practical agenda for realizing the advantages of diverse leadership teams and supporting business women to maximize their impact.
+Women’s Leadership Excellence (WLE) provides a practical agenda for realizing the advantages of diverse leadership teams and supporting business women to maximize their impact.

 Women’s Leadership Excellence will equip female leaders with the competence and skills to create, explore, and feel comfortable using the value that their gender brings to leadership.
 In a supportive and collaborative atmosphere, participants will learn how to overcome bias, strengthen their leadership talents, evaluate their career options, and acquaint themselves with networks supporting women in business.
 They will challenge pre-held notions of fairness and learn how to emphasize both their self-development and that of others.

 Female managers and leaders in middle to senior leadership roles, who have managerial responsibility within their organization or are leading large projects.
-Of special interest to companies in industries challenged by talent shortages and where women are under represented.
+Of special interest to companies in industries challenged by talent shortages and where women are underrepresented.

-- Why should anyone follow you?: debunking the myth of women leadership and gender bias
+- Why anyone should follow you: debunking the myth of women leadership and gender bias

-- Hot topics debate: recruiting, retaining and developing female talent
+- Hot topics debate: recruiting, retaining, and developing female talent

 - Promoting yourself and others: The critical skills required for women to lead